Ishi: Possible multi-ethnicity

 Steven Shackley of UC Berkeley learned in 1994 of a paper by Jerald Johnson, who noted morphological evidence that Ishi's facial features and height were more typical of the Wintu and Maidu.
 He theorized that under pressure of diminishing populations, members of groups that were once enemies had intermarried to survive.
 Johnson also referred to oral histories of the Wintu and Maidu that told of the tribes' intermarrying with the Yahi.
 The theory is still debated, and this remains unresolved.

 In 1996, Shackley announced work based on a study of Ishi's projectile points and those of the northern tribes.
 He had found that points made by Ishi were not typical of those recovered from historical Yahi sites.
 Because Ishi's production was more typical of points of the Nomlaki or Wintu tribes, and markedly dissimilar to those of Yahi, Shackley suggested that Ishi had been of mixed ancestry, and related to and raised among members of another of the tribes.
 He based his conclusion on a study of the points made by Ishi, compared to others held by the museum from the Yahi, Nomlaki and Wintu cultures.

 Among Ishi's techniques was the use of what is known as an Ishi stick, used to run long pressure flakes.
 This is known to be a traditional technique of the Nomlaki and Wintu tribes.
 Shackley suggests that Ishi learned the skill directly from a male relative of one of those tribes.
 These people lived in small bands, close to the Yahi.
 They were historically competitors with and enemies of the Yahi.

-Similar case

-Ishi's story has been compared to that of Ota Benga, an Mbuti pygmy from Congo.
-His family had died and were not given a mourning ritual.
-He was taken from his home and culture.
-During one period, he was displayed as a zoo exhibit.
-Ota shot himself in the heart on March 20, 1916, five days before Ishi's death.